This post may contain affiliate links from our advertising partners, such as American Express. Read my Advertiser Disclosure policy here.

 The flights will operate using Airbus A319 aircraft featuring high-resolution screens at every seat with free entertainment, 110v and USB power ports available for all customers, large pivoting overhead bins, ambient lighting and newly designed lavatories.

 These new flights will be available for sale on Delta.com, including using SkyMiles.
-If you are looking for a way to earn even more miles, The Gold Delta SkyMiles® Credit Card earns you 30,000 bonus miles after you make $1,000 in purchases on your new Card within your first 3 months.
-The Delta Reserve® Credit Card earns you 10,000 Medallion® Qualification Miles (MQMs) and 10,000 bonus miles after your first purchase on the Card.
-The Platinum Delta SkyMiles® Credit Card earns you 35,000 bonus miles after you spend $1,000 in purchases on your new Card in your first 3 months.
+If you are looking for a way to earn even more miles, consider The Gold Delta SkyMiles® Credit Card, Delta Reserve Credit Card from American Express , The Platinum Delta SkyMiles® Credit Card .

 Delta is really trying to increase their Seattle service, and this latest announcement doesn’t come as a surprise to me as the battle between Alaska Airlines and Delta continues to heat up in Seattle.